Joakim2001/Nocta-website/README.md

-Nocta Website
+OPIC Website

-A lively marketing site for Nocta built with Next.js 14 (App Router) and Tailwind CSS.
+A lively marketing site for OPIC built with Next.js 14 (App Router) and Tailwind CSS.
 Ready to deploy on Vercel.

 Local development